MrYKenz/Scripting-Carcinogenic-Genes-related-to-HNPCC/README.md

-Retrieved from the cuff_data object is all info on the specified gene and with that bar plots were generated to analyse expression levels of the gene in interest, MLH1 (gene1).
-At gene level MLH1 shows slightly greater association in terms of FPKM however with this differs at transcript levels.
+Retrieved from the cuff_data object is all the information on the specific gene and bar plots were then generated to analyse expression levels in the gene of interest, the MLH1 (gene1).
+At gene level, MLH1 shows slightly greater association in terms of FPKM however with this differs at transcript levels.
 It is higher in the HNPCC condition for all isoform samples except for P28502, similarly with TSS22230 and NM_001167619 in the CDS and TSS sites.
 Moreover, there is constant FPKM in the HNPCC condition as compared to the WT samples.